Get a list of users with personal data search user.search

 • LAST_NAME — last name

-• WORK_POSITION — job title
+• WORK_POSITION — position

 • UF_DEPARTMENT_NAME — department name